klezVirus/Posts/reviews/vulnhub/raven2/readme.md

-### Raven - Remote Command Execution
+### Raven2 - Remote Command Execution

 #### Intro

 Within this walkthrough, I will skip any part not related to the web application exploitation, but for sake of consistency I would briefly explain what (and why) I skip.

-Raven web application is made on the top of wordpress, and a vulnerabity affecting the application can be found analysing a bunch of files only
+Raven2 web application is made on the top of wordpress, and a vulnerabity affecting the application can be found analysing a bunch of files only

 #### Vulnerability Discovery